MikeyBurkman/eggnog/README.md

 All dependencies listed in the imports in `module.exports` will available on the eggnog object passed to the init() function as arguments.
 The init() function will only be called once all the imports have been resolved.

-In this example, your logger utility is assumed to be in <app root>/utils/logger.js, and so eggnog will automatically pick it up and make it available with the ID 'utils/logger'.
+In this example, your logger utility is assumed to be in `<app root>/utils/config.js`, and so eggnog will automatically pick it up and make it available with the ID `'utils/config'`.

 ##### Shortcut configuration
 If your module has no dependencies, simply export a function and eggnog will handle the rest